sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 1. On the navigation side bar, click **Entitlements** to see a list of all eligible services.
 You are entitled to use every service in this list according to the assigned service plan.

 2. Search for **Document Information Extraction Trial**.
 If you find the service in the list, you are entitled to use it.
-Now you can set this step to **Done** and proceed with Step 3.
+Now you can set this step to **Done** and go to step 3.

     ![Entitlements](check-entitlements.png)